 A: Annually Graduate Students may apply for teaching assistant awards in the School of Art.
-These competitive awards provide an annual stipend, ($9,000 per year), and full tuition waiver for either in-state or out-of-state students.
-Teaching assistants are required to devote 10 hours per week of work assigned by the department, in addition to teaching one class each semester in a foundations-level course, and/or entry-level studio courses.
+These competitive awards provide a stipend, ($4,500 per term), and full tuition waiver for either in-state or out-of-state students.
+Teaching assistants are required to devote 10 hours per week of work assigned by the department, in addition to teaching one class each semester.
+There are other teaching opportunities, please visit the School web page for more information.

-NOTE: The Graduate Teaching Practicum course (G580) is a required course for all teaching assistants, and is offered in the autumn (fall) semester only.
+NOTE: The Graduate Teaching Practicum course (ARTZ 508) is a required course for all teaching assistants, and is offered in the Spring semester.
 Teaching assistants must complete or be enrolled in the practicum course to qualify to each at the School of Art.